yuygao/ECS171/README.md

 In our initial preprocessing step, we began by examining the raw dataset for missing or duplicate values.
 We found that our dataset does not contain any missing values.
 Therefore, there is no need to drop or replace null values with means, medians, or other values.

 **Data Exploration and Analysis:**
-In this step, we include the following:
+In this step, we include the following steps:
  - Original Data Exploration and Analysis (EDA)
     - Identify the Types of Columns in the Original Dataset: This involves categorizing columns as either Categorical or Numerical.
     - Basic Statistics of Original Data: We display basic statistics using the describe() function.